 If you are reading this post, it means definitely you want to how to get better at golf and probably have tried different tips and methods so far.
-Let's take it seriously and dive deep.
+As a beginner, you can follow these tips and add variation to your games while learning new things about the game.
+Let's take it seriously and try to know the game better.

-For players of all ages, as a competitive activity or a casual pastime, golf can help you improve endurance and lose weight.
-Before the benefits of golf can be explored
+Golf is a game for players of all ages.
+Whether you face competitive tournaments, or it is just to pass your time, the game can help you improve endurance and lose weight.
+Before the benefits of golf can be explored effectively however, the question first has to be asked;

 How to become a better golfer